smiki25/BlazorMenuSolution/README.md

    dotnet run
    ```

-4. Navigate to the link provided in the build
+4. Navigate to the link provided in the build.
-	Example : Now listening on: http://localhost:5140
+For Example : Now listening on: http://localhost:5140

 ## Future Improvements